-Rhetorical strategies (AKA rhetorical devices or persuasive strategies) consist of the word choice you use to persuade, initiate a response, or show meaning.
+Rhetorical strategies (AKA persuasive rhetorical devices or persuasive strategies) consist of the word choice you use to persuade, initiate a response, or show meaning.
 While some may associate these strategies with formal situations, many people use them in casual conversation without realizing it.
 Any time you seek to persuade someone, you will likely use a rhetorical strategy of some type.
-Keep this in mind as you look at the following rhetorical strategies list.
+Keep this in mind as you look at the following list.

-Common Rhetorical Strategies
+Common Rhetorical Choices

 1. Similes and Metaphors

 One common rhetorical strategy is to use similes and metaphors throughout your attempt to persuade.
-Both of these techniques aim to compare two different items and indicate how they are alike.
+Both of these rhetorical resources aim to compare two different items and indicate how they are alike.
 This makes the comparison much clearer and imparts added meaning to what you’re trying to say.
 People use similes and metaphors all the time, even in everyday conversation.
 The main difference between the two is that similes use the words “like” or “as” within the comparison, while metaphors simply say the two things are equal.